-- the effects of COVID-19 on Cerevel's ability to recruit and retain patients, including as a result of potential heightened exposure to COVID-19, prioritization of hospital resources toward the outbreak and unwillingness by patients to enroll or comply with clinical trial protocols if guarantines or travel restrictions impede patient movement or interrupt healthcare services; - the patient eligibility criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity of patients to study sites; - the design of the trial; - Cerevel's ability to recruit clinical trial investigators with the appropriate competencies and experience; - competing clinical trials and clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications that Cerevel is investigating; - Cerevel's ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion.
+- the effects of COVID-19 on Cerevel's ability to recruit and retain patients, including as a result of potential heightened exposure to COVID-19, prioritization of hospital resources toward the outbreak and unwillingness by patients to enroll or comply with clinical trial protocols if quarantines or travel restrictions impede patient movement or interrupt healthcare services; - the patient eligibility criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity of patients to study sites; - the design of the trial; - Cerevel's ability to recruit clinical trial investigators with the appropriate competencies and experience; - competing clinical trials and clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications that Cerevel is investigating; - Cerevel's ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion.

 Because certain of the prior clinical trials of Cerevel's product candidates were terminated prior to the conclusion of the trial, Cerevel may experience challenges in recruiting principal investigators and patients to participate in ongoing and future clinical trials for such product candidates if it is unable to sufficiently demonstrate the potential of such product candidates to them.
 In addition, Cerevel's clinical trials may compete with other clinical trials for product candidates that are in the same therapeutic areas as Cerevel's product candidates, and this competition will reduce the number and types of patients available to Cerevel, because some patients who might have opted to enroll in its trials may instead opt to enroll in a trial being conducted by one of its competitors.
-Since the number of qualified clinical investigators is limited, Cerevel may conduct some of its clinical trials in such clinical trial site.
+Since the number of qualified clinical investigators is limited, Cerevel may conduct some of its clinical trials at the same clinical trial sites that some of its competitors use, which will reduce the number of patients who are available for its clinical trials in such clinical trial site.
 Furthermore, if significant adverse events or other side effects are observed in any of its clinical trials, Cerevel may have difficulty recruiting patients to its trials and patients may drop out of its trials.